-Within thirty (30) calendar days of the site visit, a post monitoring letter will be generated and sent to the grantee explaining any issues and corrective actions required or recommendations.
-Should no issues or findings be identified, a post monitoring letter to that effect will be generated and sent to the sub-recipient.
-The sub-recipient will submit a Corrective Action Plan within a timeframe as determined by FDEM.
-Noncompliance on behalf of sub-grantees is resolved by management under the terms of the Sub-Grant Agreement.
+Within thirty (30) calendar days of the site visit, a post monitoring letter will be generated and sent to the subrecipient explaining any issues and corrective actions required or recommendations.
+Should no issues or findings be identified, a post monitoring letter to that effect will be generated and sent to the Sub-Recipient.
+If there are no findings, the Sub-Recipient will submit a Corrective Action Plan within a timeframe as determined by FDEM.
+Noncompliance on behalf of sub-recipient is resolved by management under the terms of the Sub-Grant Agreement.